 - Once the abstract submission deadline passes, authors will no longer be able to make new submissions or return previous submissions to draft for revisions.
 Carefully proof your submission before the deadline.

 - If your submission is accepted for presentation at the conference

 a.
 The author designated as the presenter will be the only author with access to upload the final manuscript.

 b.
-The author who submitted the abstract will have access to make updates to the title, presenter bio, and author list from the time accept notices have gone out until the published manuscript deadline.
+The author who submitted the abstract will have access to make updates to the title, presenter bio, and author list for limited periods.
+Pleave visit the Technical Presenter FAQs, Revisions section for detailed information.

 All abstracts will be evaluated by qualified individuals from industry, academia, or government.
 It is recommended to the Technical Program Committee to have the broadest representation of reviewers appropriate for the forum/conference.
 Exceptions may be made for invited abstracts.
 Please note that this is a review of abstracts only and that AIAA’s meeting papers are not peer-reviewed.